Safeguarding / Child Protection

 - Water and milk are available for your child to drink with their lunch.
-The children are encouraged to pour their own drinks from jugs and to drink from cups.

 - We aim to make lunch times a social occasion where the children sit around a table with a small group of their friends.
 Social conversation is encouraged and positive table manners are role modelled by the staff.

 - Please do not send your child to pre-school with any food that contains nuts, as there may be children in the setting with an allergy.
 Other allergies will be advised of, if and when they are present within the setting.

 - Please encourage your child to eat a healthy and nutritious lunch and the staff will support you in this.
 For example, please provide sandwiches with a healthy filling, fresh fruit and vegetables and a milk based dessert such a yogurt.
 Pasta and rice meals are also healthy options.
 We will encourage your child to eat the savoury portion of the lunch before he/she has the dessert.
 Sweet drinks, processed foods and sweet products such as cakes, chocolate or sweets are discouraged and may not be served to your child.
 Food which is not eaten will be returned in the lunch box.